 Step 2: Cleaning

-You can use a combo product that cleans and polishes, or use a mildly abrasive brass cleaner and polish afterward.
+You can use a combo product that cleans and polishes.
+Another strategy, though we provide it with some reluctance, is to use a mildly abrasive brass cleaner and polish afterward.
+Remember, when using a mildly abrasive brass cleaner and polish, apply it with extreme caution.
 Apply the product according to directions, and rinse well.
 You may need to scrub or rub to remove tarnish.
 Repeat this step until you’ve removed all of the tarnish.
 Make sure it’s completely rinsed and dried before polishing brass.

 Step 3: Polishing and Sealing